ryptix/OpenVPN-Server/README.md

     > Used to activate client-to-client configuration allowing client to see each others (**true** or false)
   * **CIPHER**
     > Used to set Ciphher in the server configuration (**AES-256-CBC**)

+## How to reset the configuration

+To reset the configuration you just need to delete all the file in data and restart the docker.
+Please **move** the important file before suppression :
+ * ta.key
+ * ca.crt
+ * server.crt
+ * server.key
+ * dh.pem